KatherineMichel/portfolio/doc/2024-recap.md

 Validation of my work among the world's leading Python practitioners and global community means a lot to me.

-It was also featured in [Django News Newsletter](https://django-news.com/issues/236#start) and [pip Trends Newsletter](https://newsletter.piptrends.com/p/pycon-us-2024-recap-how-llms-work).
+It was also featured in Django News Newsletter [Issue 236](https://django-news.com/issues/236#start) and [pip Trends Newsletter](https://newsletter.piptrends.com/p/pycon-us-2024-recap-how-llms-work).

 ![](2024-recap-images/lacey-kudo.jpg)
 Thank you to the incredible Lacey for this sweet kudo!